Duke Consortium for IBC

 The goals of the Duke Consortium for Inflammatory Breast Cancer are to:

-To learn more, please contact Holly Hough, PhD, Program Manager.
+To learn more, please contact Sarah Weaver, MPH, Research Program Manager.

 Inflammatory breast cancer (IBC) is a distinct and highly aggressive form of breast cancer with a poor prognosis.
 The five-year survival rate is only 35 to 40 percent.
 Although categorized as a rare disease, it disproportionately accounts for 10 percent of all breast cancer deaths.